Menu

 About Me

-I am Li Andersson, 36 years, member of the Finnish parliament, chairperson of the Left Alliance and city councillor in Turku.
-I have a small daughter called Ava.
+I am Li Andersson, a Member of the European Parliament and a city councillor in Turku, Finland, and a former Member of Parliament and Chair of the Left Alliance.
+I am currently the Chair of the European Parliament’s Committee on Employment and Social Affairs.
+I have a little daughter named Ava.
 I was born in Turku in 1987 and have lived here all my life.

-I have been active on politics for more than a decade and I am still driven by three major goals: to end poverty, to make the world more equal and to solve the climate crisis.
+I have been involved in politics for more than 10 years and I am still driven by three big goals: increasing equality, reducing poverty and solving the climate crisis.

-I have a Bachelor’s degree in political science.
-I have studied International Law at the University Åbo Akademi, specializing in international human rights and refugee law.
-I have also studied Russian language and culture.
+I have a Master’s degree in Social Sciences.
+I studied international law at the University of Åbo Akademi, specializing in international human rights and refugee law.
+I also studied Russian language and culture as a minor.

-In my free time I try to read as many books as possible, as it is both the best way to relax and the best way to develop one’s thinking.
-I also enjoy slow mornings, winter swimming, live music and spending time with my friends.
+In my free time I try to read as much as possible, it is the best way to relax and develop my own thinking.
+I also enjoy slow mornings, open water swimming, going to concerts and spending time with friends.
 I am an incurable coffee addict.